dsheiko/react-html5-form/README.md

 The API can be accessed by `form` reference.
 Besides, any handler passed through `onSubmit` prop gets wrapped.
 The component calls `setState` for `checkValidity` prior calling the specified handler.
-From the handler you can access the API by reference like `form.setError`
+From the handler you can access the API by reference like `form.setError`.
+What is more, we disable submit button until the user first interaction with the form and on form submission (`onSubmit is an asynchronous function / Promise; as it resolves the state property `submitting` set in false).

 ## InputGroup